spm/spm-docs/docs/tutorials/opm_preprocessing/introduction.md

 ## Data import

-Curently SPM supports a file format that has the raw data stored in a binary file and all the metadata stored in 'TSV' and '.json' files.
-This is desiged to be as alligned as possible to the BIDS file sructure.
-Cerca magnetics data is stored in a simlar format and we will analyse such a dataset in this tutorial.
+Currently SPM supports a file format that has the raw data stored in a binary file and all the metadata stored in 'TSV' and '.json' files.
+This is desiged to be as aligned as possible to the BIDS file structure.
+Cerca magnetics data is stored in a similar format and we will analyse such a dataset in this tutorial.

 !!! note